eGain/egain-android-messaging/eGainMessagingSample/README.md

  > **_NOTE:_** Java and Kotlin projects can both be used with the SDK.

 #### Option 1: SDK Gradle Installation
-Use the Gradle plugin to automatically install the SDK from the repository.
+Use the Gradle plugin to automatically install the SDK from the GitHub repository.
 1. From the Android Studio for the application, navigate to `Gradle Scripts → build.gradle (Module: app)`
   ![build gradle image](https://user-images.githubusercontent.com/94654299/151067855-73a050c5-5c68-4260-a30e-6507fad8a42a.PNG)
 2. Under "dependencies", add the following 'implementation' code (this adds the dependency for the SDK as well as all transitive dependencies for the SDK):